celbridge-org/SummerCamp2026/tutorials/breakout/DESIGN.md

 # Breakout — Game Design Document

 A breakout clone, set up as a starting point for you to build on.
-The suggested first feature is a paddle that can fire laser bolts, but the direction is yours — see TUTORIAL.md to get going.
+The suggested first feature is a paddle that can fire laser bolts, but the direction is yours — just tell the assistant what you'd like to build.

 ## Core loop